 What is clear is that there will be a transitional period after the date of Britain's official exit from the European Union in March 2019.
 This transitional period is required to deal with the huge changes that are required for the UK to change the many rules and regulations that it has that are currently harmonised alongside the EU.
 In many cases, the UK will simply copy and paste laws into its own constitution.
 But immigration is a huge topic and will undoubtedly look very different after the UK completely exits from the bloc.
 The British government has though repeatedly assured that current EEA citizens in the UK will be unaffected by any changes.

 The application fee is £65 per applicant and is payable at the time that the application is made.
 You can make an application by either using a form that can be downloaded from the gov.uk website or you can make an application in person at a premium service centre.
 If you need help with your application then please get in touch and we can help you.

 If you need more help with a Permanent Residence application, or indeed any other visa or immigration query then please get in touch.
-Our experienced immigration solicitors can help with your case and can offer advice and support to assist with your situation.
-So, for more information, or to get started using our services, please get in touch and we’ll be happy to help.
+Our experienced immigration lawyers can help with your case and can offer advice and support to assist with your situation.
+So, for more information, or to get started using our services, please get in touch and we'll be happy to help.